sermomon/D2SC/README.md

 ## References

+* Scott W. Mitchell, Tarmo K. Remmel, Ferenc Csillag, Michael A. Wulder (2008).
+Distance to second cluster as a measure of classification confidence.
+Remote Sensing of Environment, 112(5), 2615-2626. https://doi.org/10.1016/j.rse.2007.12.006
+* Txomin Hermosilla, Alex Bastyr, Nicholas C. Coops, Joanne C. White, Michael A. Wulder (2022).
+Mapping the presence and distribution of tree species in Canada's forested ecosystems.
+Remote Sensing of Environment, 282, 113276. https://doi.org/10.1016/j.rse.2022.113276

-Markdownify is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <bullredeyes@gmail.com> about anything you'd want to say about this software.
+D2SC is a research tool created by [Sergio Morell-Monzó](https://orcid.org/0000-0001-8883-2618).
+Meaning, if you liked using this tool or it has helped you in any way, I'd like you send me an email at <sermomon@upv.es> about anything you'd want to say about this package.
 I'd really appreciate it!

 ## Credits